MTstateIntroStats/SpIntro-Stats/README.md

   Need to improve the use of rhandsontable for data entry.
 Currently the number of rows is locked.

-## Comments?
+### Comments?
+Suggestions?

- Please click on our Wiki page to comment, suggest improvements, or otherwise contribute.
+ Please make comments in our google forum: [spintro-stats](https://groups.google.com/forum/#!forum/spintro-stats)